citrontruc/personal-notes/APISystemDesign.md

 ## Saga pattern

 See notebook.
 We have a central service which coordinates microservices.
 The central service sends requests in queues and checks other queues to see where we are.
 Is a SPOF.
 We could have the micro services talk to one another directly but then they would be coupled.
 No need for lock, everything is handled by central coordinator.
+A lot of transactions can be handled at the same time with the coordinator just having to keep queues with a list of all current transactions.

 **Careful**: need procedure to undo changes done by one service in case of failure.
 Monitoring becomes quite complicated.
 Sometimes, it is easier to have an event bus.

+Example use case: on order, we start by locking an article, change quantity in store, pay for article and then send shipment information.

 ## Strangler fig pattern